 Edward snorted again and then walked back to his fancy black car.
 I watched him and the buses drive away as Dr. Kimper called for a car.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Tanessa SkadbergWrite a Review